 - Turn off and unplug your computer and other electronics when you leave your office in the evenings.
 Even in a low-power mode, these items are still using small amounts of energy which contributes to CO2 emissions.
 Also try plugging your office and home electronics into a power strip which you can turn off when you’re gone for periods of time.

-- Consider starting your own compost.
+- Start your own compost.
 With a little dedication and patience, it’s easy to do and extremely beneficial for the environment.
-See the US EPA’s guide for how to create your own compost pile and what you can and can't compost.
+See the US EPA’s guide for composting at home for more information.

 - Make sure you recycle!
-Go to the website of whatever city you end up living in to learn about their municipal recycling program and to see what they do and do not accept.
+Go to your city's website to learn about their municipal recycling program and see what they do and do not accept.
 Also, make sure your office has a recycling program.
 If not, refer to our guide for how to start one yourself!

-- Purchase “eco-friendly” cleaning products.
+- Purchase or make your own “eco-friendly” cleaning products.
 Good brands are Mrs. Meyer’s and Seventh Generation.
 They feature products made with natural and biodegradable ingredients that aren’t tested on animals, and are socially conscious.

-- Instead of joining a gym, save emissions and money by exercising outdoors.
+- Save emissions and money by exercising outdoors instead of joining a gym.
 Consider joining a running or biking club.
-For more information, visit http://www.timeoutdoors.com/.